rhanka/docker-vertica/README.md

 (4 rows)
 ```
 ### Debug it using GDB

-You can now use docker exec to debug it.
-Log in to the container:
+Start GDB attached to the running GDBServer, as output by docker run's stdout.

 ```
-docker exec -ti docker-vertica /bin/bash -c
+(gdb) target extended-remote 172.17.0.2:2159
 ```

-And start GDB attached to the running Vertica process:
+Then attach to Vertica's PID, again as advertised by docker run's stdout.

 ```
-gdb --pid $(pgrep -x vertica)
+(gdb) attach 116
 ```

 Symbols start to load: